5 ways to work with audio samples from Splice Sounds

 Whether you’re new to working with samples or a seasoned pro, we think you’ll find something to inspire your creativity with these 5 tips for working with samples in your projects.

-If you don’t have a go-to source for samples, browse Splice Sounds with a free trial.
+If you don’t have a go-to source for samples, check out Splice Sounds.

 1. Create custom drum and percussion kits